Learn basic Spanish before you move to Costa Rica

 Most would answer “why don’t you learn English”?
 Am I right or wrong?

-That gringo definitely did not learn Spanish before moving to Costa Rica.
+That gringo definitely did not learn basic Spanish before moving to Costa Rica.

 Tourist or resident